dayitv89/OpenCB/README.md

 This distribution consists of the full source code for the book reader, including a Xcode project that can be compiled.
 A few sample books are included.
 Contributions for books or source code is welcome.

-Due to copyright laws, full books ARE not included.
+Due to copyright laws, full books are not included.

 <b><big>License</big></b>